Parallels/prl-devops-service/docs/examples/remote-catalog.md

 sudo apt install -y docker.io nodejs npm python3 git dotnet-sdk-8.0
 ```

 Once the installation is complete, you should now have a virtual machine with the required software stack installed ready for use.

+{% include notification.html message="You can now shutdown the virtual machine as we do no need it running anymore." status="is-success" icon="lightbulb" %}

 ## Configuring and Running our DevOps Remote Catalog